 * Definitions of misuse may not always include the concept of therapeutic use; misuse may be similar to the concept of abuse in some regions.
+(For further information see section 3.16.1)

 Select the most specific term available and always check the MedDRA hierarchy above the selected term to be sure it is appropriate for the reported information.
 In some cases, it may be appropriate to select more than one MedDRA LLT to represent the reported information.

+It is not recommended to select terms from the medication errors and issues hierarchy in addition to terms for misuse, abuse or off label use to describe the same scenario.

+For example, in a case of drug abuse, coding the steps of unapproved drug alteration for abuse (such as crushing a tablet for snorting) with terms from the HLGT Medication errors and other product use errors and issues may lead to over-representation or reporting of events which are not actual medication errors (i.e., the action was intentional, not accidental).

+However, if a case involves more than one scenario, select terms for each appropriately.

 Misuse

 For the purposes of term selection and analysis of MedDRA-coded data, misuse is the intentional use for a therapeutic purpose by a patient or consumer of a product–over-the-counter or prescription – other than as prescribed or not in accordance with the authorised product information.

+The word “misuse” in lay language may overlap with the concepts of abuse, off label use and medication errors.
+Therefore, all information that is relevant (including contextual) should be available during term selection.
+The term selected should represent the correct reported scenario.

 Example